yaswanthsvist/Performance-of-Web-App/Readme.md

  - Flame Chart
  - FilmStrip
  - Detached nodes
     These nodes are referenced by the code but do not exist in the DOM tree or they are not attached to the dom tree, so         they're detached.
+ - DCL DOMContnetLoaded event
+ - FCP First Contentful Paint
- - FMP- First Meaningful Paint
+ - FMP First Meaningful Paint
  - onLoad- Event in Flame Chart.

 ## React dev extension tool